• Skip to primary navigation

 Ground Turkey Shepherd’s Pie

-Sautéed veggies and meat in a light and easy gravy, topped with hearty mashed potatoes and cheese… epic meal that also reheats great the next day!
+Sautéed veggies and meat in a light and easy gravy, topped with hearty mashed potatoes and cheese… an epic meal that also reheats great the next day!

 large skillet of turkey shepherds pie with two small bowls in front of skillet